-- Manager: Supply Chain Management & Expenditure (N. Bothma) - Head: Assets and Supply Chain Management (Shaun Wilschut) - Accountant: Supply Chain Management (Revedy- Levern Hendricks) - Assistant Accountant : Assets and Insurance (Johannes Coetzee) - Supervisor : Stores (Leighton Donkerman) - Buyer: SCM- Stores (Casey- Lee Smit)
+- Manager: Supply Chain Management & Expenditure (Nelmarie Bothma) - Head: Assets and Supply Chain Management (Shaun Wilschut) - Accountant: Supply Chain Management (Revedy- Levern Hendricks) - Assistant Accountant : Assets and Insurance (Johannes Coetzee) - Supervisor: Stores (Leighton Donkerman) - Buyer: SCM- Stores (Casey- Lee Smit) - Chief Clerk: Assets and Insurance (Urlston Van Wyk) - Senior Clerk: Assets and Insurance (Kirwan Klaase)

-- Chief Clerk: Assets and Insurance (Urlston Van Wyk) - Senior Clerk: Assets and Insurance (Kirwan Klaase) - Administrator: Supply Chain Management (Vacant) - Principal Clerk: SCM (Coellin Julius) - Senior Worker: Stores PB (H. P. Van Wyk) - Senior Worker: Stores PV (Geraldine Sofat) - Senior Worker: Stores VD (Alfonso de Klerk) - General Assistant: Stores PB (Orelia Turner) - Administrator: Contract Management (Vacant)- critical position. - Interns We currently have a shortfall of three financial interns. - The approved organogram makes provision for unfunded posts.
+- Administrator: Supply Chain Management (Coellin Julius) - Senior Worker: Stores PB (H. P. Van Wyk) - Senior Worker: Stores PV (Geraldine Sofat) - Senior Worker: Stores VD (Alfonso de Klerk) - General Assistant: Stores PB (Orelia Turner) - Administrator: Contract Management (Vacant)- critical position. - Interns We currently have a shortfall of three financial interns. - The approved organogram makes provision for unfunded posts.
 It is critical that Council should make funds available to fund the Administrator: Contract Management position since this is a focus area of the AG.
-Cognisance should be taken that all though two additional posts were funded, the organogram must be reviewed on an annual basis to build the SCM unit to full capacity to ensure: - Further it is urgently needed to consider the filling of buyer's positions, Council can consider moving current buyers in the different departments to the Supply Chain Unit to centralize all purchases. - Furthermore, it must be noted that the organogram must be approved, it is sent to the Directors meeting for recommendation. - i.
+Cognizance should be taken that all though two additional posts were funded, the organogram must be reviewed on an annual basis to build the SCM unit to full capacity to ensure: - Further it is urgently needed to consider the filling of buyer's positions, Council can consider moving current buyers in the different departments to the Supply Chain Unit to centralize all purchases. - The Unit is also experiencing backlog with the processing of orders on a daily basis.
+This is due to more compliance with the submission of quotations that must first be checked (COMAF from previous external audit) and we receive on a daily basis more that 50 requests.
+Currently the Senior Clerk: Assets and Insurance - Mr. Kirwan Klaase is assisting. - Furthermore, it must be noted that the organogram must be approved, it is sent to the Directors meeting for recommendation. - i.
 A clean audit in terms of compliance in terms of the Regulations. - ii.
-To comply with Section 115(1) (b) Local Government: Municipal Finance Management Act (Act no 56 of 2003) with regards to segregation of duties in the SCM system to minimize the likelihood of fraud, corruption, favouritism and unfair and irregular practices; and - iii.
+To comply with Section 115(1) (b) Local Government: Municipal Finance Management Act (Act no 56 of 2003) with regards to segregation of duties in the SCM system to minimize the likelihood of fraud, corruption, favoritism and unfair and irregular practices; and - iii.
 To put the necessary levels of control in place (auditing of documents and authorization of orders, etc.)